|

 Wheels

-Their dimensions will not be able to be more than:
+Their dimensions will not be able to be more than (diameter x width):

 Tyres

-For Cars built prior to December 31st 1965 and fitted with side draught engines:
+Class A for cars built prior to December 31st 1965 and fitted with side draught engines and wheel rims 13" diameter and a maximum width of 6.5".

-For Cars built after December 31st 1965 and/or all cars fitted with downdraft carburettor:
+Class B for cars built after December 31st 1965 and/or all cars fitted with downdraft carburettor.

 Brakes